koto-lang/koto/docs/reference/core_lib/map.md

 ## get_index

 `|Map, Number| -> Tuple`
+`|Map, Number, Value| -> Tuple`

-Returns the entry at the given index as a key/value tuple, or `()` if the map doesn't contain an entry at that index.
+Returns the entry at the given index as a key/value tuple, or the provided default value if the map doesn't contain an entry at that index.

+If no default value is provided then `()` is returned.

 An error will be thrown if a negative index is provided.